bradosia/ExpressWeb/README.md

 # Build Instructions

+No searching around and configuring all the dependencies.
+All sources are in ```contrib``` and certain libraries are already pre-compiled in ```lib```.
+After installing boost and configuring paths in the makefile.mk, simply run the make command.

 ## Prerequisites
 Install boost libraries<BR>
 The current make script was created for a versioned layout installation of boost: